join-monster/join-monster/README.md

 ## TODO

+- [ ] Much better error messages in cases of mistakes (like missing sql properties)
 - [ ] Support the Relay spec for connections and edges (pagination)
 - [ ] Aggregate functions
 - [ ] Caching layer?